-For millennia, people have wondered, is reincarnation really true?
+For millennia people have wondered, is reincarnation really true?
 In this post we look into the evidence (if there is any) to find out – is reincarnation really true?
+Does reincarnation make sense?

-This is a difficult question to answer, and it depends a little bit on how literal you want to be.
+This is a difficult question to answer and it depends a little bit on how literal you want to be.
 If you’re asking whether reincarnation after you die is possible, this is difficult to determine.
-However, many people do re-invent themselves within the same life – this could to some extent be considered to make reincarnation true.
+However, many people do re-invent themselves within the same life – this could to some extent be considered an act of reincarnation.
 This is probably a bit of a stretch compared to the real reason you came here though.

 What Happens When You Die?

 This isn’t a question that can be answered in a post like this.
 Nobody really knows.
 Religion and spirituality all across the world has multiple different answers.
 Nobody knows what happens when you die though.
-Indeed, many medical and ethical questions consider when it is that someone dies.
+There are many medical and ethical questions surrounding at what point that it is considered that someone dies.
 Is the moment the heart stops beating?
 Is that when someone is clinically dead?
 Or is the moment of death when the brain is no longer active?

 What Is Reincarnation?

-Reincarnation is believed to be the process by which a human (though some people believe everything is reincarnated after it dies) leaves their current earthly body and (at some point in time) begins to inhabit a new earthly body.
-If we believe that the body contains a spirit or soul, which those that practise Astral Projection for example certainly believe, then it is simply a matter of choice as to whether we reincarnate or stay as spirit after we die.
+Reincarnation is believed to be the process by which a human (though its also thought that everything can be reincarnated after it dies) leaves their current earthly body and (at some point in time) begins to inhabit a new earthly body.
+If we believe that the body contains a spirit or soul, which those that practice Astral Projection for example certainly believe, then it is simply a matter of choice as to whether we reincarnate or stay as spirit after we die?

 Reincarnation As A Different Animal